bazbt3/appdotnet_stuff/README.md

-## App.net stuff
+## What is App.net?

-Stuff related to the App.net social network, which ceased operations on 2017-03-16.
+App.net *was* a social network which ceased operations on 2017-03-16.

 ## My related Wiki: